Danirali/Smart-Tiles-Dashboard/README.md

 Simple auto-generating dashboard full of shortcuts to various services.
 Made using HTML and JS.

 # This is currently an open-source project.
 Editing of files is permitted for use and study.
-This be used commercially, but cannot be modified or reuploaded.
+This can be used commercially, but cannot be modified or reuploaded.

 # Usage